 Who we are & what we do

 You must be 18 years of age and satisfy certain electoral qualifications.
 Before taking their seat, Members sign a Declaration of Acceptance of Office.
-They then have 18 days to complete a Register of Interests which is submitted to the Monitoring Officer at South Northamptonshire Council and published on the website.
+They then have 18 days to complete a Register of Interests which is submitted to the Returning Officer at West Northamptonshire Council and published on the website.

-The next local elections Parish Council will take place in May 2020.
+The next local elections Parish Council will take place in May 2025.

 The Council currently meets at Rothersthorpe Village Hall Committee Rooms, Church Street, Rothersthorpe, Northants, NN7 3HS.